iainsteele/MscDataScience/index.md

 It is written using the [Markdown](https://guides.github.com/features/mastering-markdown/) which is a simple way of writing structured documents without much of the complexity of HTML.

+I can use it to make quite complicated sites.
+For example https://www.robotictelescope.org/telescope/

 I can use it to

 * Write unordered Lists